-After working on my mental health in therapy for years, I had made a lot of progress.
-But, I recently realized I was lacking in my motivation, drive, and purpose.
-So, I decided to go to BetterHelp, the largest online therapy platform around, and try their services for a month to see if it was right for me.
+After years of therapy, I had made a lot of progress on my mental health.
+However, I recently found myself struggling with motivation, drive, and purpose.
+Looking for solutions, I decided to go to BetterHelp, the largest online therapy platform around, and try its services for a month to see if it was right for me.

 Would You Like to Try Therapy?